webmd-health-services/YouTrackAutomation/README.md

 [The Get-YTEntityField documentation has more details.](YouTrackAutomation/Functions/Get-YTEntityField.ps1)

-## URL Encoding API Resource/Endpoint Paths
+## URL Encoding API Resource Paths

-When using untrusted values in API resource/endpoint paths, make sure those values get URL-encoded to prevent malicious users from changing the URL to an endpoint.
-Use the [Protect-YTPath](YouTrackAutomation/Functions/Protect-YTPath.ps1) function whenever constructing a resource path with input from users.
+When using untrusted values in API resource paths, make sure those values get URL-encoded to prevent malicious users from changing the URL.
+Use the [Protect-YTResourcePath](YouTrackAutomation/Functions/Protect-YTResourcePath.ps1) function whenever constructing a resource path that contains input from users.